Diploma in CarePrint Page

 This qualification will support learners to develop the knowledge and skills required to work in a range of clinical healthcare support settings such as hospital wards, health clinics, or hospital laboratories.

-The Clinical Healthcare support study programme will consist of 4 key elements which you will need to complete:
+The Diploma in Care study programme will consist of 4 key elements which you will need to complete:

 · Main qualification – as above